eupubs/vvxme/README.md

 # vvxme
-Manages your Poly VVX running on UCS (>=6.1) with CLI Menu, or simply use the available VVX class to develope your own applications.
+Manages your Poly VVX (powered by RESTAPIs based on UCS(>=6.1), with CLI Menu or simply use the available VVX class to develope your own applications.